 - Do not use rilpivirine with proton pump inhibitors.

-- Rifampin and rifabutin significantly reduce rilpivirine plasma concentrations; co-administration of rifampin with rilpivirine is contraindicated.
-For patients concomitantly receiving rifabutin, rilpivirine dose should be increased (doubled) to 50 mg once daily, taken with a meal.
+- Rifampin and rifabutin significantly reduce rilpivirine plasma concentrations; coadministration of rifampin with rilpivirine is contraindicated.
+For patients who are concomitantly receiving rifabutin, rilpivirine dose should be doubled to 50 mg once daily, taken with a meal.

-- In a cohort of adolescent patients, rilpivirine exposure was increased two- to three-fold when administered in combination with darunavir/ritonavir (DRV/r).1
+- In a cohort of adolescent patients, rilpivirine exposure was two to three times greater when rilpivirine was administered in combination with darunavir/ritonavir (DRV/r) than when rilpivirine was administered alone.1

 - More common: Insomnia, headache, and rash.

 - Less common (more severe): Depression or mood changes, suicidal ideation.